seulibrary/azdatabases/README.md

 ```

 > If you store your JS files else where, make sure to also change the script url in the view.

+> If this is a new project, don't forget to run 'npm install'

 #### Install vue-router